Karob2/sakata-mountain/README.md

 - Purple enemies float around their "hearts".
 Attack the heart to destroy the enemy.
 - Each heart you collect increases your score.
 Try to get them all!
 - The screen shows health (top-left), score (top-right), and time elapsed in seconds (bottom-left).

+*Presently the only way to restart the game is to refresh the page.*

 ## Controls